Mageshwaran18/Interview_Prep/Java/OOPS.md

 - What is the order of extend and implement in a class?

     - Class A extends B implements C. Extends comes before implements.

+- What is loose coupling using interface ?

+    - Loose coupling means classes depend on abstractions (interfaces) rather than concrete implementations.